 Intel® Core™ i5 vs. i7: What are the differences?

 Intel's line of processors – including those built on its 6th generation Skylake microarchitecture – offer a wide range of capabilities at a number of different price points.
 Among the most popular Intel processors are the Core i5 and i7 lines.
-Knowing the differences between the two can help you better understand their strengths and weaknesses and enable you to decide which processor is right for your needs.
+Knowing the differences between the two can help you better understand the strengths and weaknesses of each, and enable you to decide which processor is right for your needs.

-Why consider Intel® Core™ i5?
+Why consider Intel Core™ i5?

-Why consider Intel® Core™ i7?
+Why consider Intel Core™ i7?

 Intel Core i7 processors are typically faster and more capable than Core i5 CPUs.
 The latest i7 chips offer up to six cores and 12 threads, making them better suited for advanced multitasking.

-Core i7 processors are considered ideal for multimedia consumption, high-end gaming, demanding applications such as Adobe's Creative Suite, and scientific work.
+PCs with Core i7 processors are considered ideal for multimedia consumption, high-end gaming, demanding applications such as Adobe's Creative Suite, and scientific work.
 If you currently find your desktop or laptop computer to be too slow when running these types of applications, then a Core i7 processor could be a good choice.